Rikemannen/obsidian-sync/Journal/September 14 2025.md

 2. Come out to my mom and same but with her
 I do want to wait with coming out to my family until ive gotten a bf or *atleast* know half certainly what i am, rn i cant quite *put my finger on it (laughs as old timer).*
 I might actually do it next week, or maybe wait until ive gotten thigh highs?
 I also want a hoodie btw.
 This is so confusing and annoying, but yet... so fun.
 I cant wait!
 Well i *can*, thats kinda why i havent done it yet.
 God this sucks.

+Well ive been playing mostly ragdoll universe right now, occasionally going downstairs and getting the printer ready for another batch.
+One game i played there was a guy that had like lvl 800, he seemed nice, and was really good.
+And i see this as a bit of a challenge to try and kill this guy.
+Of course i dont just go for him (target).
+And when i finally kill him i go "yay" and he goes full on angry.
+After the game he tells me to get better or something before targeting him.
+And im just like "im just getting stuff and you come so i shoot" and "apologizing" for annoying him.
+Then he said "i know what im talking about", i said sure you do and (tried to say) "i guess im just a dumbass" but ofc it got tagged.
+And so i came with the comeback of the year "cant even insult myself in this day and age".
+Oh and also there was some guy named "greenboy10b", and my cousins name in roblox is w_greenboy?
+Ofc its not **the** person, but a coincidence.

+Im also kinda tired rn (20:30) and ill go to sleep now.

+Shit to do sometime:
+Come out (Idk why i wont do it, i did have a perfect moment to with my mom today, but i didnt, i mean itd be obvious in the entry if i did lol)
+Get thigh highs & arm warmers (i felt cold today and thats why i want it, ive been wearing thight highs the whole day and im not cold at all on my feet, well a lil but whatever.)
+Shave my legs (completely, no hair, i *can*, but im scared of people knowing, i might just do it and keep myself in private yk, i mean who th looks at them at home anyways.
+Its just that itll probably smell like ass, but ill manage.)
+Well get clothes in general, socks, arm warmers, skirt, (actaully) comfy hoodie (hoodies i have are like syntetic or smth idk, i dont like em. i want cotton or smth)